-208. As noted, there is a broader work programme concerning local government infrastructure funding that will look at these issues more systematically.
-However, the proposed option to reinstate the use of financial contributions generally, while removing the ability for these to be imposed on NoRs lodged by the Minister of Education, is considered to meet the criteria of the proposed bill.
+194.As noted, there is a broader work programme on infrastructure funding that will look at these issues more systematically.
+However, the proposed option to reinstate the use of financial contributions is considered to meet the criteria of this proposed bill.